Creamy Rose Tteokbokki

 This fusion food trend involves combining traditional Korean flavors with Western ingredients and techniques, resulting in an array of exciting new flavors and textures.

-From classic fusion dishes like bulgogi cheesesteak and budae jjigae to popular street foods like Korean street toast, cream cheese garlic bread, and Korean corn dog, people in Korea are always eager to explore new culinary horizons.
+From classic fusion dishes like corn cheese and budae jjigae to popular street foods like Korean street toast, cream cheese garlic bread, and Korean corn dog, people in Korea are always eager to explore new culinary horizons.

 Rose tteokbokki is another excellent example of this trend, a fusion dish that has delighted the taste buds of those who crave something innovative and delicious.